xapian/xapian-gsoc-proposal/proposal.rst

 **Will your Summer of Code project be the main focus of your time during the program?**

-Summer of Code project will be the main focus of my time.
+Yes, Summer of Code project will be the main focus of my time.
 I have no other engagements during the summer.

 **Expected work hours (e.g. Monday–Friday 9am–5pm UTC)**